elastic/rally/docs/migrate.rst

         {
           "name": "geonames",
           "body": "index.json",
-          "auto-managed": false
+          "auto-managed": false,
-          "types": [
+          "types": [ "type" ]
-            {
-              "name": "type",
-              "documents": "documents.json",
-              "document-count": 8647880,
-              "uncompressed-bytes": 2790927196
         }
-          ]
-        }

 We have added a ``body`` property to the index and removed the ``mapping`` property from the type.
+In fact, the only information that we need about the document type is its name, hence it is now a simple list of strings.
 Just put all type mappings now into the ``mappings`` property of the index definition.
 For more details, please refer to the `create index API documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html>`_.

 Secondly, we have disabled index auto-management by setting ``auto-managed`` to ``false``.
 This allows us to define explicit tasks below to manage our index.
 Note that index auto-management is still working in Rally 0.9.0 but it will be removed with the next minor release Rally 0.10.0.